SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 \end{aligned}
 ```

-By definition the spring stretch is
+By definition, the spring stretch is

 ```math
 \Delta s = s - s_{b_0} - l